 Resources for Students

 The Dean of Students Office assists students throughout their academic careers and serves as their advocate.
 The Dean is available to speak with students about all aspects of their experience at CIIS and assist them in resolving any conflict or concern that may arise.
-Any student with an unresolved complaint may contact Shirley Strong, Dean of Students.
+Any student with an unresolved complaint may contact Lauren Selfridge, Interim Director of Student Affairs.

-In addition, the Dean of Students Office produces the Student Handbook; conducts New Student Orientations; coordinates campus safety, housing, and health insurance information; offers services and support to international students and students with disabilities; works closely with the Student Alliance and other student groups; offers field placement and career development services; administers the annual Student Satisfaction Survey; and plans and conducts the annual spring commencement ceremony.
+In addition, the Dean of Students Office produces the Student Handbook; conducts New Student Orientations; coordinates campus safety, housing, and health insurance information; offers services and support to international students and students with disabilities; works closely with the Student Alliance and other student groups; offers career development services and community engagment opportunities; administers the annual Student Satisfaction Survey; and plans and conducts the annual spring commencement ceremony.

 Click the links below to be taken to a specific section:

 You will always find an open door at the Dean of Students office.
-The Dean is available to speak with students about all aspects of their experience at CIIS and assist them in resolving any concerns that may arise.
+The Interim Director and other staff are available to speak with students about all aspects of their experience at CIIS and assist them in resolving any concerns that may arise.

 The Dean of Students Office welcomes all suggestions on how CIIS can better serve its student community.
+Find us in 401 and 407, 4th Floor.
 It is located across the hall from the Financial Aid Office, which will assist you in demystifying scholarship, loan, and grants processes.

-The Dean of Students Office and Student Alliance sponsor an emergency loan program through which a student can obtain $750 for unanticipated and unplanned expenses.
-Loans must be repaid in full by the end of the semester.
+The Students Affairs Office and Student Alliance sponsor an emergency loan program through which a student can obtain $750 for unanticipated and unplanned expenses.

 Students must be currently enrolled during the semester in which you apply for a loan.
-For a student already receiving financial aid, loan repayment will be automatically taken out of future financial aid disbursements.
+For a student already receiving financial aid, loan repayment will be expected after financial aid disbursement takes place.
 At least three months must have passed since you received an emergency loan before applying for another loan.
 Process time for applications is five working days.